discreetlogcontracts/dlcspecs/meeting/meeting_october_6_2020.md

 ## Housekeeping

-* Discuss the results of the form responses
+* There is a google form asking for feedback about our meeting format

 ## Secp256k1 Branch Progress